 Chicks N Picks maximum 8 participants.

-Walk in – fly out would be the preference, weather permitting.
+This course focuses on ice climbing, but will offer a refresher of some snow craft skills as needed.
+However, if you’ve never used ice axe and crampons, the course isn’t appropriate.
+Walk in – fly out is the preference, weather permitting.
 This will add an additional $150 – $180 per person payable on the day.

 Tendon Ropes Ice & Mixed Clinics

 Tendon Ropes Ice and Mixed Climbing Clinics maximum 24 participants (one day of demonstrations will be given on each climbing technique).